blockstarter/sign/README.md

 * Set (to) address - address where do you want to send money from your multisig address
-* Set Amount - How many ether would you like to send
+* Set Amount - How many ethers would you like to send

 ```
 blockstarter_sign --to 0x1f96beae932df4d05b133160f440ae992869efeb --amount 1